+with suitable boundary conditions.
+The elliptic equation in~\eqref{seq:elliptic1} is only coercive (and thus solvable given $Q$) if

 for almost every $(t,x)\in [0,T]\times\Omega$.
-This is only achievable as long as $Q$ is uniformly bounded and under a suitable magnitude constraint on $\varepsilon_2$.
-From a physical point of view, the eigenvalues of $Q$ should be in the range $[-1/d,2/d]$ (see e.g.~\cite{Virga1995}) which would imply a bound $\norm{Q}_{L^\infty}\leq C$.
+From a physical perspective, the eigenvalues of $Q$ should be in the range $[-1/d,2/d]$ (see, for example, the derivation of the $Q$-tensor model in the book by Virga~\cite{Virga1995}).
+If this is indeed the case, then under the condition $d |\varepsilon_1|>2|\varepsilon_2|$, the elliptic equation~\eqref{seq:elliptic1} is coercive and solvable.
 For the pure gradient flow (without electric field), it has been shown for smooth solutions that if the eigenvalues of the Q-tensor are initially within a certain range, this is preserved for the time evolution~\cite{Wu2019,Contreras2019}.
-Those results also apply in the more general case of the Beris-Edwards system (liquid crystal Q-tensor coupled to fluid flow).
-However, it is unknown whether similar estimates can be proved for the system~\eqref{eq:fulluntruncatedpde}, in fact, our numerical experiments in Section~\ref{sec:num} indicate that such estimates may not hold.
+Those results also apply in the more general case of the Beris-Edwards system (liquid crystal Q-tensor coupled to fluid flow) if solutions are smooth.
+However, it is unknown whether similar estimates can be proved for the system~\eqref{eq:fulluntruncatedpde}, and in fact, it is not even clear that $Q$ would remain bounded.
+We emphasize that even though in the pure gradient flow case there have been numerical schemes that maintain $L^\infty$ bounds on the solution via stabilization terms \cite{boundpreserving2017,boundpreserving2025}, it is still not clear that the equation with electric field \eqref{eq:fulluntruncatedpde} has solutions which remain bounded.
+Our numerical experiments in Section~\ref{sec:num} indicate that $Q$ may not stay within the range $[-1/d,2/d]$ in some cases and may grow without bound.
 Thus it is unclear whether~\eqref{eq:fulluntruncatedpde} is a practical model for liquid crystal dynamics under the influence of an electric field.
-Therefore, to ensure well-posedness of our problem, we introduce the truncation operator $\T_R:\R^{d\times d}\to\R^{d\times d}$ defined by
+Therefore, to ensure well-posedness of our problem, we introduce a bounded, twice continuously differentiable mapping $\T_R:\R^{d\times d}\to\R^{d\times d}$ that satisfies